 In a survey taken by Ireland’s ‘Small Firms Association’ (SFA) in 2014, 71% of companies based in Ireland have experienced late payment on their credit terms.
 Although there are no figures published regarding payments to the UK from Ireland, it would be safe to assume that it would be, at the very least, comparable.

-Avine McNally of the SFA, said in 2014, that late payments in Ireland are compounding a difficult financial environment for many small firms.
+Avine McNally of the SFA, said in 2014, that late payments in Ireland are compounding a challenging financial environment for many small firms.

 In the previously mentioned ‘Late Payment Survey’ by the SFA in 2014, it was shown that:-